This project is for MALES taking a y-Chromosome DNA (y-DNA) test.

 If you are concerned about the cost then please bear in mind that you can spread it between your family group.
 For example, if you have a proven family tree then only one direct descendant male needs to submit a sample.
 So every member within a group could share the costs.
 Talk to us nicely and we may make a small donation to your test.

-This project is administered by Frances James and Michael Whalen as volunteers.
+This project is administered by Frances James as a volunteer.

-We receive no payment, we do not work for, nor are we associated with Family Tree DNA in anyway, apart from being paying customers, like any other participant of a project.
-Our emails are: firstname.lastname@example.org and email@example.com I've posted these here as the new web pages have had some glitches regarding contacting us!
+I receive no payment, I do not work for, nor arm I associated with Family Tree DNA in anyway, apart from being paying customers, like any other participant of a project.